ezzye/CV/README.md

 #### Ruby and Ruby on Rails

 Used Ruby and Ruby on Rails to code several projects.
 I have a good understanding of Object Oriented Programming.
 I write fully tested code.
+- Used Ruby and Ruby on Rails and Test Driven Design for last three months
+- Learned to code in Ruby in eight weeks
 - Completed following projects:
 [yelp_clone4](https://github.com/ezzye/yelp_clone4),
 [chitter-challenge](https://github.com/ezzye/chitter-challenge),